tiannian/fluct/README.md

 ### Execution Module

+Execute transaction and build state locally.

 - [X] op-geth: Embeded op-geth into rust code.
 - [ ] workbench: Anvil fork with engine api support

 ### Beacon Module

-Beacon derive Executive Module to execute transaction and apply state.
+Beacon derive execution module to execute transaction and apply state.
+This module accept data from consensus.

 - [ ] Devnet: Single node with manual block seal.
 - [ ] PoW: PoW to seal block.
 - [ ] BFT: Use bft algorithm to seal block.
-- [ ] Optimistic: Load state from L1 and DA Service
+- [ ] Optimistic: Seal block from L1 and DA Service

 ### Sequencer Module

-- [ ] Fifo
+Sequencer work with beacon to seal block.
+This module build block from transaction.

+- [X] FIFO
 - [ ] Gas fee order
 - [ ] Order from other Consensus(decentralised sequencer)